 For other Alaska OSHA information please contact the Department of Labor and Workforce Development website.

-Please note OSHA reporting laws, updated January 1, 2015, require that an employer must report any “employment accident” that results in a fatality within eight (8) hours and all in-patient hospitalizations, amputations, and losses of an eye within 24 hours of finding out about an incident.
+An employer must report any “employment accident” that results in a fatality, all in-patient hospitalizations, amputations, and losses of an eye and/or eye sight within eight (8) hours.
 Accidents can be immediately reported to:

 - 1-800-770-4940 or (907)269-4940 (8 am to 5 pm M-F; AK time)